COVID Tentant Eviction Protection Information

 Hemet CA 92546

-Valley Community Pantry is committed to being open Monday – Thursday (excluding most major holidays) from 9:30 am to 12:00 pm to respond to all requests for emergency food from anyone who is seeking such help.
+Valley Community Pantry is committed to being open Monday – Friday Fridays are for new clients only. (excluding most major holidays) from 9:30 am to 12:00 pm to respond to all requests for emergency food from anyone who is seeking such help.
 The Valley Community Pantry is also ready to help, if funds are available, when assistance is needed: at time of eviction; at a time of utilities shut-off; at a time of need for emergency housing; or when a referral is needed to another helping agency because of particular troubling circumstances.
-Doors close at 12:00 pm and may close early without notice so please arrive early.
+Services close at 12:00 pm and may close early without notice so please arrive early.

 Areas of Service

-Hemet, San Jacinto, Valle Vista, Gilman Springs, Soboba, Lakeview, Nuevo, Homeland, Winchester, Idyllwild and Mountain Center area, Pine Cove, Anza, Aguanga and Sage.
+Hemet, San Jacinto, Valle Vista, Gilman Springs, Lakeview, Nuevo, and Homeland

 Procedures & Requirements